calr0x/Smoothbrain-OT-Backup/README.md

 1. It only updates what is _new_ or _changed_.
 Files that haven't changed do not need to be resent.
 This is called "de-duplication" in the backup world.
 This means it takes up signifcantly less space _and_ there is no penalty for frequent backups and frequent backups need to be occurring.

-If you backup once a week on Mondays and on Friday the vps dies in such a way you're data isn't recoverable you lose _all_ the jobs you won since that last backup.
+If you backup once a week on Mondays and on Friday the VPS dies in such a way you're data isn't recoverable you lose _all_ the jobs you won since that last backup.
 Today that might not amount to much but tomorrow it _will_.
 A job is a job.
 There is no reason to lose a job over data loss.
 This system, by default, backs up four times a day (12pm/6pm/12am/6am localtime) and is user-changable to whatever you want.

 2. It will, weekly, remove all but the latest "snapshot".
 A snapshot is a backup of the new or changed files since the _previous_ snapshot/backup.
 In this process it merges the data from those previous backups so this remaining snapshot contains a full image of the current state of the files.